Maybe. It depends.

 My expectation is that an average user who uses their computer a few hours a day would most likely turn it off or put it into standby when it’s not going to be used for a few hours or more.
 That’s simply to minimize power use.
 It’s also not a big deal if you don’t.

 If you use it longer, perhaps you leave it on all the time.
 Again, no big deal.

 If there’s anything I might consider a tipping point in the decision, it’s backups.
-If leaving your computer on all the time allows you to automate the process and start taking backups where you otherwise would not, or would forget, then in my opinion, it’s totally worth it.
+If leaving your computer on all the time allows you to automate the process and take backups where you otherwise would not or would forget, then in my opinion, it’s worth it.